fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 # District Summary

-- Calculate the total number of schools
+- Calculated the total number of schools
-- Calculate the total number of students
+- Calculated the total number of students
-- Calculate the total budget
+- Calculated the total budget
-- Calculate the average math score
+- Calculated the average math score
-- Calculate the average reading score
+- Calculated the average reading score
-- Calculate the percentage of students with a passing math score (70 or greater)
+- Calculated the percentage of students with a passing math score (70 or greater)
-- Calculate the percentage of students with a passing reading score (70 or greater)
+- Calculated the percentage of students with a passing reading score (70 or greater)
-- Calculate the percentage of students who passed math **and** reading (% Overall Passing)
+- Calculated the percentage of students who passed math **and** reading (% Overall Passing)
-- Create a dataframe to hold the above results
+- Created a data-frame to hold the above results
-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

 ### Calculation for District Summary (Totals, Averages, Percentages)